Hollywood has captured it like no one else on screen but seeing some of these locations in person is a blast. Are you ready? 3, 2, 1... and action!

 Other Gossip Girl locations in New York City

 If you want to see all the locations where the Gossip Girl Queen did her thing, you can join a Gossip Girl location tour.
 On this bus tour you will be able to take pictures in some of the scenes of the series.

-- The MET: The stairs of this museum were a favorite place for Blair, Serena and her friends to sit after class.
+- The MET: The stairs of this museum were a favorite place for Blair, Serena and their friends to sit after class.
 This is where the tension chews when Blair doesn't invite Serena to her party after her homecoming.
 It is located at 82nd Street and Fifth Avenue.

-- Museum of the City of New York: The facade of this building was used to recreate the Constance Billard School of Girls.
+- Museum of the City of New York: The facade of this building was used to recreate the girls' school, Constance Billard School of Girls.
 The museum takes a look at the history of the city, its present and its future.
 You'll find it at 1220 Fifth Avenue and 103rd Street.

-- Bethesda Terrace: The place where Blair and Chuck got married!
+- Bethesda Terrace: The site where Blair and Chuck got married!
 It is considered the heart of Central Park.
 The ensemble is presided over by the Bethesda Fountain but the upper part of the terrace and the beautiful lower passageway decorated with tiles and arches is a highly recommended place to see as well.